 A good cloud storage solution backs up your important documents, photos, and videos, but it also helps keep all your devices in sync.
 It’s a great way to make sure your desktop, laptop, phone, and tablet all have instant access to all your digital content.
 It should also allow you to access and edit documents from a web browser and easily share files and folders with others.

-If you primarily use Apple products—whether that’s just a single iPhone or you’re all-in with lots of Apple gear—we think these are the best cloud storage solutions to which you should subscribe.
+In this article we round up all the best iCloud alternatives: the cloud storage services for Mac, iPhone and iPad that offer the most appealing combination of price, features, security and reliability.
+If you use Apple products—whether that’s just a single iPhone or you’re all-in with lots of Apple gear—we think these are the best cloud storage solutions to which you should subscribe.

 Google re-branded its cloud storage offering as Google One in an effort to clarify that the space is shared between Photos, Docs, Gmail, and any other Google consumer services.
 The old name, Google Drive, now only refers to the Google Drive app, which is used for managing your online files.